 Must Check Out:

-- Your Mac must be running macOS Sierra, which is currently available as a developer beta, to let you use PiP.
+- Your Mac must be running macOS Sierra and newer versions to let you use PiP.

 Step #1.
 First off, you need to launch Safari on your Mac running macOS Sierra.